karoly-zsolnai-feher/karoly-zsolnai-feher.github.io/Physics/8.02x-Electricity_and_Magnetism_(Lewin)/5-E=-gradV_Conductors_Electrostatic_Shielding.md

 ## So, what's up with $E= - \nabla V$?
 <img src="5-E=-gradV_Conductors_Electrostatic_Shielding/closed_line.png" width="300" align="middle" style="display:block; margin: auto">

+We don't yet know about the nabla operator ($\nabla$) in the title, but whatever it is, it seems to be a very elegant way of creating a connection between electric fields and potentials.
+We'll talk about it and define it as soon as we can, but let's lay down some groundwork to be able to do that.

 If we take a closed line $L$ in a static electric field with no charges moving around,

 $$\oint_L \vec{E}\cdot\vec{dl}=0$$